Akshaykumarcp/ML-Model-KNN/README.md

 # 5. Limitations of KNN

-- Time & space complexity is high
+- Time (since the model is not saved beforehand in this algorithm (lazy learner), so every time one predicts a test value, it follows the same steps again and again) & space (store the whole training set for every test set) complexity is high
 - Hence not widely used
+- Not suitable for high dimensional data.
+- Expensive in testing phase

 # 6. Failure of KNN
 - When query point is far away from the k nearest neighbours at the time of training and prediction, target feature (yi) is not sure of training/prediction.